 Programs and services include:

 Adult Congenital Heart Program

-The Adult Congenital Heart Program provides seamless, comprehensive care for adults with congenital heart disease.
+The Adult Congenital Heart Program provides seamless, comprehensive care for adults with congenital heart disease (ACHD).
 It is the only program of its kind in Connecticut, and one of a few in the region.

-Our pediatric cardiologists consult with specialists in adult cardiology, adult pulmonology, interventional cardiology, high-risk obstetrics, cardiogenetics, advanced cardiac imaging, cardiac transplantation, congenital cardiothoracic surgery and device experts.
+Our ACHD cardiologists understand congenital heart disease and work with specialists in adult heart failure, adult pulmonology, interventional cardiology, high-risk obstetrics, cardiogenetics, advanced cardiac imaging, cardiac transplantation, congenital cardiothoracic surgery and device experts as needed.
 Our congenital electrophysiologists offer potential curative therapies for life-threatening arrhythmias.
-Social work services, along with expert, advanced nursing personnel, help create the multidisciplinary approach to the finest patient care.
+Social work services, along with expert, advanced nursing personnel, help create a multidisciplinary approach to the finest patient care.

-Congenital and acquired cardiovascular diseases that require surgical intervention are managed by our team of pediatric cardiovascular surgeons, with years of experience dedicated to this specialty.
+Congenital and acquired cardiovascular diseases that require surgical intervention are managed by our team of cardiovascular surgeons with expertise in congenital heart disease surgery for children and adults, with years of experience dedicated to this specialty.